iboard/elixir-dev/README.md

 developer environment in a Docker container.
 Only the source code is mounted/exposed to the developer's local workstation.

+## Usage

+### Windows 10 with GitBash

+### 1st Clone the Docker-project `elixir-dev`

+    ELIXIR_DEV_ROOT="<somewhere on the dev's workstation>"
+    cd $ELIXIR_DEV_ROOT
+    git clone git@github.com:iboard/elixir-dev.git
+    cd elixir-dev

+### 2nd (inside .../elixir-dev directory)

+    # Optional
+    mkdir postgresql

+### 3rd Setup your .env file and create src-path

+    SECRET_KEY_BASE=<a very long secret ... use mix phx.gen.secret

+    mkdir src

+### 4th Build the Docker image

+    docker-compose build elixir-dev

+### 5th Create a new Phoenix project

+    docker-compose run --rm elixir-dev "mix phx.new --live --no-ecto hello"

+edit `scr/hello/config/dev.ex` and change the endpoint's IP from 127.0.0.1 to 0.0.0.0 thus the network is visible from your host system.

+### 6th Start the development container

+    docker-compose up elixir-dev

+The docker container should be running with console output in the foreground.
+You should be able to visit http://localhost:4000 and see your 'hello' Liveview up and running.

+### 6a Start the phoenix server in an IEX shell inside the container

+    PROJECT=hello docker-compose run --rm -p 4000:4000 elixir-dev "iex -S mix phx.server"

 tbc ...

 Github-Issue